anderson-aristotle/html-css-study/README.md

 By the end of this, developers should be able to:

-- Explain the why semantic HTML elements are used.
+- Explain why semantic HTML elements are used.
 - List HTML elements.
 - Explain how properties cascade in CSS.